What are Digital Marketing KPIs?

 Setting a Digital Marketing KPI Target

 It’s important to make sure you’ve got a great grasp of historical growth, previous work accomplished, and how much of an opportunity you have to improve the site before moving on.
 Not knowing these factors means that the numbers you’re likely to choose in the next step are entirely arbitrary.
 That’s not always a bad place to start, but it is an uneducated approach and is closer to guessing growth rather than predicting growth.
 Once you’re sure you’ve got a good understanding of potential growth, it’s time to start playing around with the numbers.
-For some, this can be very tough, which is why we’ve laid our dashboard out the way it is.

 It’s Still A Lot of Guess Work